 - In the Tokimeki Memorial series, the Arcade Center is a staple dating location.

-- Steven frequently goes to the arcade in Beach City.
+- On Steven Universe, Steven frequently goes to the arcade in Beach City.
 Interestingly, games like Meat Beat Mania are portrayed very realistically and modernly.
-They get a lot of the small details down right, such as the time counting down for you to enter more tokens to continue playing.
+They get a lot of the small details down right, such as the time counting down for the player to deposit more tokens to continue playing.